 Worn Out Or Broken Heating Elements

 In winter, there is a tendency for hot water usage to rise, and heaters must work harder to warm up the water.
 This puts more pressure on your water system and can be the tipping point for certain elements or the heating coils to wear out or break.
 Like any machine or piece of equipment, hot water heaters must be well maintained.
-If you have neglected to check your water system, we recommend booking a plumber for an inspection.
+We recommend booking a plumber for an inspection if you have neglected to check your water system.